Heritage Recognitions at USF

 USF Heritage Recognitions in green font on top of a white transparent rectangle that shows the colorful plant imagery background.
 Plant colors include green, pink, yellow, orange, and blue.

-The Heritage Recognitions Initiative is a cross-campus collaboration led by the Cultural Centers and the Office of Antiracism, Diversity, Equity, and Inclusion (ADEI) to uplift our commitment to celebrating and honoring the various cultural heritages and identities of our vibrant community.
+The Heritage Recognitions Initiative is a cross-campus collaboration led by the Cultural Centers and the Office of Antiracism, Diversity, Equity, and Inclusion (ADEI) to uplift our commitment to celebrating and honoring the many cultural heritages and identities of our vibrant community.
 It began with five intentionalities:

 • Belonging and Sense of Community